cgiffard/Captionator/README.markdown

 * Implements the WHATWG `TimedTextTrack` Specification, complete with the full JavaScript API
 * Supports the `<track>` element
 * Supports 100% of WebVTT, along with WebVTT v2 proposed features
-* Additional support for SRT, SBV, and SUB caption/subtitle formats
+* Additional support for SRT, Youtube/SBV, SUB, LRC, and TTML caption/subtitle formats
 * Works in Firefox 3.5+, IE9, Safari 4+, Chrome, Opera 11... basically any browser which supports HTML5 Video!
 * Small, configurable, and under active development
 * Library independent
 * Accessible, with ARIA support
 * Minimal global namespace footprint (written with a closure)
 * Captionator is *not* a video player (this means you can write your own!)
+* Currently the *most comprehensive* polyfill available for Closed Captioning!

 What can I do with Captionator?
 --------------------------